saifali17x/Inventory-App/README.md

 - Tailwind CSS is loaded via CDN in `views/layout.ejs`; no build step required.
 - Forms use dark inputs for readability; tables and headers follow a library/manuscript theme with antique-gold accents.

+## Deployment

+This app is deployment-ready with automatic database initialization.
+Perfect for platforms like:

+- **Railway**: Just connect your PostgreSQL service and deploy
+- **Heroku**: Add Heroku Postgres addon and deploy
+- **Render**: Connect PostgreSQL database and deploy
+- **Vercel**: Use with Vercel Postgres

+The app will automatically detect if the database needs setup and initialize it on first run.
+No manual database setup required!

 ## Database Source & Migration Notes

 The schema (tables, relationships, sample data, and stored logic) originated in a MySQL implementation from my earlier project: